2010 Philippine Bar exam bombing: Reaction

 The bombing was condemned by the Supreme Court of the Philippines, who called it "an unfortunate incident."
 The incident was likewise condemned by San Beda Rector Aloysius Maranan, Akbayan Youth Chairperson Marlon Cornelio, and Negros fraternities.
-Several members of six fraternities gathered at Quezon City on October 1 to participate in a candlelighting event and express their sympathies.
+Several members of six fraternities gathered at Quezon City on October 1 to participate in a candlelight vigil and express their sympathies.

 Renato Corona, Chief Justice of the Supreme Court, said in a statement that he had already ordered the Supreme Court security, the MPD, and the National Bureau of Investigation (NBI) to investigate the matter and "to identify the perpetrators of this senseless act of cowardice, and bring them to the bar of justice."
 He also ordered a review of the security protocol.
 Task Force Bar Operations 2010 was created to specifically investigate the incident.

 After visiting a number of victims two days after the incident, President Benigno Aquino III called the attack a "heinous crime", as many of the victims were "preparing for their future as productive citizens of our country."
 He called for the investigators to make the case their top priority and for the perpetrator to surrender.

 On October 3, the Fraternal Order of Utopia from Ateneo de Manila University offered a ₱200,000 (US$4,620)-reward to anyone who could present information identifying the perpetrator.
 Several anonymous donors offered an additional reward of ₱1 million (US$23,100) the next day.
 Meanwhile, the Supreme Court created an eight-person investigation committee tasked with making a report by October 15.